-- Can't qualify until project is under construction-creates uncertainty for developer & lenders - Reduces general fund revenues for all overlapping taxing districts (unless they opt out).
+- Requires retail space, which may not be viable or appropriate for all projects, and can be particularly challenging for publicly-funded, affordable housing projects. - Can't qualify until project is under construction-creates uncertainty for developer & lenders - Reduces general fund revenues for all overlapping taxing districts (unless they opt out).

-Encouraging mixed use development in locations where ground floor commercial uses are essential to the vision and mixed use is not economically feasible yet.
+Encouraging mixed-use development in locations where ground-floor commercial uses are essential to the vision and mixed use is not economically feasible yet.